Paradise Point, Queensland: Education

 There are no schools in Paradise Point.
-The nearest schools is Coombabah State School (primary) and Coombabah State High School (secondary), both in neighbouring Coombabah to the south-west.
+The nearest government schools is Coombabah State School (primary) and Coombabah State High School (secondary), both in neighbouring Coombabah to the south-west.

 Amenities

 The esplanade parklands along the east side of the suburb makes it a locally popular area for casual waterfront park picnics and recreation.
 As part of a Gold Coast parks upgrade the local esplanade acquired new children's playground, public amenities, barbecue facilities and picnic shelters.

 Outdoor Arts & Crafts markets are held on fourth Sunday of each month from 7am to 2pm, at The Esplanade Parklands.

 There is a community based, not-for-profit sailing club, senior citizens' association and community centre.
 The suburb has a Bowls Club with a covered green.

 The Gold Coast City Council operates a fortnightly mobile library service which visits Abalone Avenue.